WE DID IT AGAIN! The 5th Annual Legacy Film Festival on Aging offered thought-provoking, entertaining films to enthusiastic audiences.

 We showcased independent short films, documentaries and feature-length narrative stories made in the USA, as well as Australia, Iceland, Ireland, and Israel.

-The 2015 themes were about Love, Sex, Generations, Memory, Friendships, End of Life Choices.
+The 2015 themes were about Love, Sexuality, Generations, Memory, Friendships, End of Life Choices.
 As always, there were lively post-screening audience reactions led by a key facilitator.

 Some of the many highlights:

 - The Opening Night program, Friday, September 18, at 5:30 PM, featured one touching and funny documentary film, The Age of Love, about 70- to 90-year-olds taking part in a speed-dating event.
 Just shows that we all want the same things, no matter the age: love, warmth, caring, togetherness.

 - Robert E. Cartwright, Jr, Honorary Consul General of Iceland, discussed the Opening Night droll Icelandic short, Chum/Hjonabandssaela, with Executive Director Sheila Malkind and the delighted audience.

 - Three films on Caring: (1) Hibernation, by Dir.
 Tomer Werechson (Israel), a grandson who lovingly filmed his grandfather’s secluded life; (2) Director Sophie Sartain’s wrenching film, Mimi and Dona, about her 94-year-old grandmother who cared for her (Mimi’s) 60-year-old cognitively challenged daughter since she was born; NYTimes: “The film is as unflinching as it is beautiful, chronicling difficult decision-making that comes to involve the whole extended family.”
 (3) Protect Family Caregivers, by Toni Miles, a short PSA.
 Directors Miles and Sartain were present to discuss the issues with the attentive audience.
 Read Koko Kawasaki's reflections on Mimi and Dona in the blog GeroInspired, 9/28/15.